This post may contain affiliate links. Please see my disclosure policy for details.

 The tradition of taking the waters at Scarborough Spa has been around for centuries but today, we can take a much more modern approach.

-The Crown Spa Hotel offer a variety of spa treatments if you fancied pampering yourself too!
+The Crown Spa Hotel offers a variety of spa treatments if you fancy pampering yourself too!

 I had the pleasure of staying at the Crown Spa Hotel during my visit and have a whole review about the experience here.

 17. Take a day trip to Robin Hood’s Bay, Staithes or Whitby

 So that’s all the things to do in Scarborough.
 But, If you’ve based yourself here for a few days, why not explore some more of the Yorkshire Coast in the spectacular North York Moors National Park?

 Robin Hood’s Baygets its name from the notorious hero who robbed from the rich and gave to the poor.

 Originally from Nottinghamshire, legend has it that Robin Hood and his Merry Men travelled as far North as here!

 It’s a beautiful bay which you can only access on foot.
 Wander around the quaint cobbled streets or go crab hunting on the beach.